bastl-instruments/arduino-base/README.md

 * Choose a workspace directory.
 We will refer to it as W_DIR.

-* Download the repositories from bastl-instruments and copy them in the following matter
+* Download the repositories from bastl-instruments and copy them in the following matter.
+You will have to create the folder libs-bastl on your own. it goes next to libs and libs-external.

 		 W_DIR
 		    |